SaphireFalcon/real_career/README.md

 ### Highly Recommended Mods

-These mods offer additional stories (contract set):
+These mods offer additional contracts:

-- ScanSat to scan for resources and more contracts
+- ScanSat to scan for resources and more contracts.
+- StationPartsExpansionRedux for building space station and contracts.
 - kOS to program parts to execute stuff (contracts to come in the future)

 ### Recommended Mods